extant species, plant pests

 Described from Thailand (I. parvispinus), Sumatra, Indonesia (I. jenseni) and Taiwan (I. pallipes, T. taiwanus).

 Distribution: Widespread in South East from Thailand and Malaya to New Guinea and the Micronesian Islands.
 Also reported from northern Australia.
-Introduces into Hawaii and Europe (Greece, Netherlands).
+Introduced into Hawaii and Europe (Greece, Italy, Netherlands, Spain).

 Thrips parvispinus is a highly polyphagous species breeding in flowers and on leaves of many different plants.
-In Asia it is known as a serious pest on cultural and ornamental plants.
+It is known as a serious pest on cultural and ornamental plants.
 In Hawaii, this species appeared damaging Carica papaya and in Greece Gardenia (Rubiaceae) in glasshouses.
+From Spain it is known as a serious damage on sweet pepper.

 References